Traditional Georgian cuisine. Khinkali, phali, chahokhbili, lobio, cheese, eggplant rolls.

 Restaurant-quality “beggers purses” made of nadugi (soft cheese) in sulguni (a semi-hard cheese) and, in this case, tied off with chechil (Georgian string cheese).

-Chechil: (Cheese) A Georgian string cheese made from cow’s milk, stretched and twisted into long strands.
+Chechil: (Dairy Product) A Georgian string cheese made from cow’s milk, stretched and twisted into long strands.
 It has a salty and tangy flavor, with a chewy texture.
 Chechil cheese is often eaten as a snack or used as a topping for salads and other dishes.
 It is often served smoked and goes well with beer.

-Chirbuli: (Main Dish; Breakfast Dish) A traditional Georgian breakfast dish originating from the Adjara region, Chirbuli combines lightly poached eggs with a tomato and walnut sauce, often infused with garlic, onions, and a variety of Georgian spices such as coriander and fenugreek.
+Chirbuli: (Main Dish) A traditional Georgian breakfast dish originating from the Adjara region, Chirbuli combines lightly poached eggs with a tomato and walnut sauce, often infused with garlic, onions, and a variety of Georgian spices such as coriander and fenugreek.
 This hearty and flavorful dish is typically served with fresh bread.

 Cheese: Georgia is a mountainous country that produces many dairy products – mostly from cow and sheep milk.
 Cheese is part of many meals eaten at home and is stocked in cornucopic abundance in the local marketplaces.
 There are many types of cheese and regional specialty cheeses to try ranging from moldy dambalkhacho to semi-soft sulguni to creamy nadugi.